Promethazine: 7 things you should know

 - When used as a sedative, administer just before bedtime.
 When used to prevent motion sickness, administer 30 minutes to one hour before travel.

-- Available as tablets, solutions, syrups and suppositories.
+- Available in tablet, solution, syrup, or suppository form.
 Use the lowest dose possible to relieve your symptoms.
 Do not take more than the recommended amount.

-- Do not use in children under the age of 2 years as a number of cases of respiratory depression (marked slow-down in breathing) have been reported, some fatal.
+- Do not use in children under the age of 2 years as several cases of respiratory depression (marked slow-down in breathing) have been reported, some fatal.

-- Caution when using in children over 2 years.
+- Caution when giving to children over 2 years.
 Use the lowest possible dose under medical advice.

 - Avoid prolonged exposure to the sun.